arms-mbon/data_workspace/analysis_data/from_pema/processing_batch1/taxonomic_assignments/README.md

 * the taxon name and the NBCI taxon ID for the taxon level within that full classification for which an ID could be found

 Important Information for PEMA v.2.1.4 Users:
-For COI gene sequences, the taxonomic classification in these tables stops at the genus level.
+In this version of PEMA, for COI gene sequences, the taxonomic classification in these tables stops at the genus level.
 The species-level classification is not included in the Extended Final Tables.
 To obtain species-level classification for COI gene sequences, users should refer to the "tax_assignments" files (see below).
 These documents include detailed classifications beyond the genus level for each ASV provided in the Extended Final Tables.
-This should be solved in the next PEMA version.

 Their filenames contain:
 * the date the samples were sequenced (e.g. April2021)